-For those of you that love your tech, you have probably already heard that the Garmin Fenix 7 has landed.
-Available currently from Garmin it has yet to hit resellers but it won’t be long.
-Like every update that Garmin adds to it’s range, it comes with additional features.
+For those of you that love your tech, you have probably already got your hands on the Garmin Fenix 7 multisport GPS watch.
+We had only just got used to the 6 which we were massive fans of so we were keen to see what the Fenix 7 had that the 6 didn’t.
+Like every update that Garmin adds to its extensive range of GPS sports and running watches, it comes with additional features.
 It is also available in various styles and prices and, yes, it is more expensive.
 Let’s take a look at what you can expect from the latest activity watch to come from Garmin.

 Whether you are training for an ultra marathon, an Ironman, half marathon, cycling sportive or a CrossFit competition, the Garmin 7 is designed for those that take their training and competition seriously.
 Unlike many activity watches, it doesn’t just assume you have already pre-programmed your training programme and is there to record your achievements, it will help you understand your current fitness, set goals that are realistic and allow you to train to your potential.
 The Garmin Fenix 7 is designed to enhance your training and make it even easier for you to achieve the end game.

 While largely it has the same features as the Fenix 6 range, first launched in 2019, it obviously has new, enhanced features – otherwise, who is going to buy it?